BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 Different social systems (e.g., politics, science, economics) have different ways of observing and communicating about the environment, which can lead to misunderstandings or contradictions.
 So one idea I have in mind is the importance of establishing communication between psychic/social systems and ecological systems.
 And it might be *artificial communication* that can couple the ecological environment more strictly with these other systems.
-Only because we are not in charge, does not mean that thinks can not get better.
+Only because we are not in charge, does not mean that things can not get better.
 There is nothing inherently wrong with biological evolution.
 Is social evolution any different?